 Find a recipe on your favorite cooking blog that you’ve both been meaning to try, or do some sleuthing and attempt to replicate that dish from your favorite dinner spot.
 Used to eating a full meal with your kiddos before the sun even goes down?
 Aim for dessert instead, and try something that uses a fun tool (you know you want to caramelize something with a blowtorch) or a new-to-you ingredient.

 A quick Google search will lead you to lists upon lists of “questions for couples.”
 If you plan, you can also find decks of conversation-starter cards on Amazon or your favorite bookstore.
 Discover unexpected commonalities or differences, gain some new perspective on your spouse’s childhood, or imagine what you’d do if you both quit your jobs.
 We guarantee the dialogue won’t be dull.

 Bookstore at Home

-Plan by purchasing a decent stack of magazines and take out those coffee table books you only bought for the covers.
-With matching mugs of hot chocolate or tea and your favorite coffee shop tunes, you can recreate those “bookstore perusing” dates that aren’t the easiest with tykes in tow.
+Plan by purchasing a decent stack of magazines and taking out those coffee table books you only bought for the covers.
+With matching mugs of hot chocolate, coffee, or tea and your favorite coffee shop tunes, you can recreate those “bookstore perusing” dates that aren’t the easiest with tykes in tow.